Keeping the energy system secure and reliable

 The AEMC’s system security and reliability work program is focused on developing market frameworks which allow continued take-up of new generating technologies while keeping the lights on at the least cost to consumers.

-In September 2018 the Reliability Panel started its annual review of the reliability, security and safety of the national electricity market for the period July 2017 to June 2018.
+Also in September 2018, the Reliability Panel started its annual review of the reliability, security and safety of the national electricity market for the period July 2017 to June 2018.
 The review is designed to help governments, policy makers and market institutions monitor the performance of the power system, and identify improvements to the various measures available for delivering reliability, security and safety.
 A final report is due by the end of June 2019.

 We are undertaking a Review into the coordination of generation and transmission investment.
 This review is investigating options to improve the coordination of generation and transmission investment, including potential renewable energy zones, transmission pricing and access.
-An options paper is due to be published in September 2018.
+An options paper was published in September 2018.

 In May 2018 we published a new rule to improve the transparency and consistency of medium term reliability forecasts to signal whether or not electricity supply is projected to meet demand in the medium-term.